atd-schubert/CDVVersion/README.md

 # Usage
 There are two functions:
-1. plugins.buildVersion.getVersion(<Callback>, <ErrorCallback>)
+1. plugins.buildVersion.getVersion(Callback, ErrorCallback)
-2. plugins.buildVersion.getBuild(<Callback>, <ErrorCallback>)
+2. plugins.buildVersion.getBuild(Callback>, ErrorCallback)

 The callbacks has to have the following structure:
 	cb = function(ver) {
-		// ver is now the build or version of the development target in XCode as a string }
+		// ver is now the build or version of the development target in XCode as a string
+	}